vimotest/mps-alfi/README.md

-# alfi
+# MPS ALFI

-Action Language for foundational UML as an Interdiate Language (in Jetbrains MPS)
+Action Language for foundational UML (ALF) as an Intermediate Language (in JetBrains MPS).

-This project is an implementation of the Action Language for foundational UML (ALF) in Jetbrains MPS.
+This project is an implementation of the Action Language for foundational UML (ALF) in JetBrains MPS.
 It contains the structure, editor, and TextGen definitions for a subset of the ALF Standard.
-Additionally, it contains generators to the Java baseLanguage as well as the C# baseLanguage.
+Additionally, it contains generators to the following programming languages:

-Furthermore, a generator from a version of [basic-lang](./basic-lang/) to alfi is provided as an example.
+- the Java BaseLanguage

 The project is based on [version 1.1 of the ALF Standard](http://www.omg.org/spec/ALF/1.1)

 ## State of the project

-- This project is a research prototype and not ready for production use.
+This project is a research prototype and not yet ready for production use:

 - [implemented.md](documentation/implemented.md) describes what parts of the standard are implemented.
 - [knownProblems.md](documentation/knownProblems.md) describes what problems are known.

+This repository originates from a research project: https://github.com/neumantm/alfi

 ## Usage